Discover Coimbra - Things To Do in Coimbra

 After exploring Coimbra, you can take a few days to visit other towns and attractions nearby.
 A few popular options include Conímbriga, Lousã, Bussaco and Figueira da Foz.

-Located 20 minutes south from Coimbra, Conímbriga is home to one of the most well-preserved Roman sites in Portugal.
-It’s worth coming here to see the ruins and admire the mosaic floors which remain pretty much intact.
+Located 20 minutes south of Coimbra, Conímbriga is home to one of the most well-preserved Roman sites in Portugal.
+It’s worth coming here to see the ruins and admire the mosaic floors, which remain pretty much intact.
 Make sure to visit the museum near the entrance to learn more about the history of this ancient city and see the items found in the area, such as coins and jewellery.

 Also to the south is Lousã, a hilltop town surrounded by a cluster of schist houses.
-The main attraction here is the castle which boasts incredible views of the mountains.
+The main attraction here is the castle, which offers incredible views of the mountains.
 After visiting the castle, you can wander around the schist villages of Talasnal and Cerdeira.
 For nature lovers, there’s a Biological park which is home to many protected species like bears and lynxes.
 In the summer, you can go for a swim at Senhora da Piedade, a natural pool set amid the mountains.

 If you head north from Coimbra, you’ll find Bussaco.
 This majestic forest used to be a monastic retreat, and there are still traces of their presence in the old convent decorated with black and white pebbles.
 In the middle of the forest is a stunning neo-Manueline palace, built as a summer getaway for Portuguese royalty, and now converted into a luxury hotel.
-You can take a peek inside, and then follow one of the many pedestrian trails around the forest, passing through fountains and old chapels.
+You can take a peek inside and then follow one of the many pedestrian trails around the forest, passing through fountains and old chapels.

 Finally, if you head west, you’ll hit Figueira da Foz.
-Located 50 km away from Coimbra, this coastal city offers a casino, beaches and plenty of bars and restaurants.
+Located 50 km from Coimbra, this coastal city offers a casino, beaches and plenty of bars and restaurants.
 It can be a sleepy destination in the winter, but summer brings a crowd of sunbathers and surf lovers.
 Surrounding the city are the hills of Serra da Boa Viagem, where you can go for a hike or capture the views at Miradouro da Bandeira.

 Where to eat in Coimbra